 I would do a little bit of both.
 Book some stuff ahead but leave wiggle room for extending a stay here or leaving a place earlier.
 I was just there but it was the end of the season sondidnt have to worry about things being sold out- but some places were already closed for the season.
 The W trek is the BEST.
 Los Glaciers is great but you dont really need to do all 3 hikes- younsee the same thing from a different view point.
-The buses are comfortable and very efficient, but flying makes sense on the longer routes. almost 3 years ago
+The buses are comfortable and very efficient, but flying makes sense on the longer routes. about 3 years ago

 I travelled through Chilean Patagonia in a rental car with my boyfriend for about 5 weeks in January/Feb this year.
 We travelled the length of the Caretera Austral, meaning we stopped in Villa O'Higgins, not continuing down to Punta Arenas.
 For us, travelling independently was the best way for us to see this region and I wouldn't want to do it any other way.
 We loved the freedom of stopping anytime we wanted to appreciate a beautiful view, hang out in tiny towns, swim in crystal clear lakes, cook meals on our campstove (saving heaps on dining expenses), and setting up camp whenever we found somewhere pleasant.
 Car rental isn't cheap, nor is fuel, and campervan companies like Wicked and AndesCampers exist but cost a fortune and need prior reservation especially for peak season.